seanpm2001/WacOS/External/ProjectWiki/.TODO/README.md

 Notes: Revision 4 was a mistake, I accidentally auto-published.
 I am not going to count it, I am going to count revision 5 as revision 4, revision 6 as revision 5, and so on.

+Due to this error and suddenly stopping the naming scheme, I am going to clarify what archived revision means what, until the problem can be reversed:

+Version 4 is version 5

+Version 5 is version 6

+Version 6 is version 7

+Version 7 is version 8

+Version 8 is version 9

+Version 9 is version 4

 I have stopped this naming scheme, it is too confusing. - As of revision 10, or revision X

 ### Obsession